Meghanars027/Cloud-Hosted-College-Portal/README.md

 │── README.md
 │── .gitignore

-How It Works
+How It Works:
 1.User submits a message using the web form
 2.The message is sent to Firestore
 3.Admin can view messages from the Firebase Console 4.The entire website is hosted on Firebase Hosting

-Deployment
+Deployment:
 1.The project is deployed using: firebase deploy
 2.You can update anytime using: firebase deploy --only hosting

-Usage
+Usage:
-College websites
+1.College websites
-Feedback collection portals
+2.Feedback collection portals
-Contact/Query submission systems
+3.Contact/Query submission systems
-Lightweight cloud-based message management
+4.Lightweight cloud-based message management